AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 }
 ```

-Finally, our test code.
-It will authenticate, upload the style reference, and then make two call using the same prompt, one with the style reference and one without:
+Finally, the demo code.
+It will authenticate, upload the style reference, and then make two calls using the same prompt, one with a style reference and one without:

 ```js
 let token = await getAccessToken(CLIENT_ID, CLIENT_SECRET);